Opium and Romanticism: Opium and the Orient

 The fascination and experimentation with opium occurred partially because of its connections to the oriental tales such as Purchas his Pilgrimage, Travels through Persia, and Memoires du Baron de Tott, sur les Turcs et les Tartares ("Baron de Tott's memoires - on the Turks and the Tartars"), in which opium use was emphatically featured.
 In the eighteenth century, opium was primarily imported to Britain from countries like Persia, Egypt, Smyrna, and the Levant areas.
 Opium imports from Turkey dominated in Britain which accounted for 80-90% of the share brought in during the majority of the nineteenth century.
 Although most of the opium came from the Orient, attempts were made to grow opium in England as an "agricultural improvement."

-For a while, opium was used as a currency for trading activities with China, because while other nations had to pay great amounts of silver for tea, England used its opium trade through India, combined with cotton, as a bargaining chip for imports.
+For a while, opium was used as a currency for trading activities with China, because while other nations had to pay great amounts of silver for tea, British merchants used Indian opium and cotton as a bargaining chip for imports.
 As importation increased, many patent opium products appeared and were sold in general stores as well as apothecaries.
 These patent medicines included Godfrey's Cordial, Dalby's Carminative, McMunn's Elixir, Batley's Sedative Solution, and Mother Bailey's Quieting Syrup.
-The First Opium War occurred between 1839 and 1842 when Britain realized that opium grown in India could be sold in China for a profit, and their army forced the Emperor to sign a treaty allowing free trade, which had been initially prohibited for opium.
+As opium functions as an appetite suppresant, children in Britain were sometimes given doses of the drug to quench their appetites.
+Contemporary observers noted that children who were regularly fed opium were often in very poor health, with a few adults even being charged with killing children through opium poisoning.